dbt

 Entity-relationship data model

-Another type of relational model, entity-relationship (ER) data models have entities at the heart of their modeling.
-ER modeling is a high-level data modeling technique that is based on how entities, their relationships, and attributes connect together:
+Entity-relationship (ER) data models have entities at the heart of their modeling.
+ER modeling is a high-level data modeling technique that's based on how entities, their relationships, and attributes connect:

 • Entities: Typically represent core business objects, events, or functions; some examples of an entity could be customers, accounts, and products.